lblod/frontend-embeddable-notule-editor/README.md

 # Configuring The Editor

 The editor can be customized to best fit your application.
+* [Plugin System](#plugin-system): An overview of some of the general concepts behind our plugins.
 * [Managing Plugins](#managing-plugins): A list of plugins you can enable, including explanation of how to use them
 * [Environment banner](#enabling-disabling-the-environment-banner): how to enable/disable this banner
 * [Localization](#localization): language options in the editor
 * [Styling](#styling)
+## Plugin system

+The Say-editor is conceptualized as a core component which can be extended through a powerful plugin system.
+This plugin system mirrors Prosemirror's own system, and in fact, the core itself is built using a prosemirror instance with various always-enabled plugins, UI elements, and custom commands and utils.

+Currently, due to portability concerns, this system is not directly exposed to the embeddable editor.
+Instead, embeddable ships with a few pre-defined plugins which can be turned on or off, and have some of their configuration exposed.

+However, for using and configuring embeddable, it is still useful to understand some of the concepts that plugins use to create a smart editor.

+### RDFA
+The [rdfa](https://rdfa.info/) standard is a way to add data annotations to xml (and in particular, html) documents.
+It uses linked data as its data modelling method.
+RDFA-annotated html is the one and only document format of the say-editor.
+Because it is a strict superset of html, this also means that the editor can be used as a plain WYSIWYG html editor.
+But the addition of rdfa-aware tools and features is the editor's unique strength, and the reason for it's existence.

+Throughout the editor and its plugins, the rdfa-annotated html document is the single format which contains all information.
+This means that any document metadata is also stored in this standard way, allowing easy interop with other linked-data tools.

+In fact, it can be interesting to paste the output of `getHtmlContent()` in the [reference rdfa parser](https://rdfa.info/play/) to see what data the parser can extract from the document.
+(Note: it's important to use the `getHtmlContent()` method as opposed to copying the html from the browser inspector.
+We do not guarantee compliance with the standard in the live, editable, html.)

+### RDFA-aware plugins

+Most plugins use RDFA in some way to provide their features.

+In some cases, they simply use it as a way to store information they need to operate.
+For example: the [variable plugin](#rdfa-variables) will insert nodes in the document that are are rdfa-annotated with certain properties that the plugin interacts with.
+When loading a document from html, this is what the plugin will use to determine whether to render it's special interactive "pills" for a particular node.

+In other cases, plugins use rdfa to determine whether they should be "active" (show their UI) or not.
+This is usually done based on the idea of "context".

+Because html, and also the internal prosemirror datastructure, is a tree, there is an inherent hierarchy to the document.
+At the top there's a root element, usually a `div`, which we also call the `doc` node, which contains the entire document.
+It also contains the selection, the blinking text cursor or blue region that you are surely familiar with.
+This idea of the selection being "inside" a certain node is what drives the context-aware plugins.
+Essentially, all they do is walk up the tree structure from the point of the cursor, and see if they encounter any nodes they're interested in.

+This means we can have different plugins active depending on where you are in the document!

+A third way a plugin might use rdfa, is by searching the document for the existence of a particular rdfa-annotated node, and interacting with it (by adding content in that node, for example).

+_Technical note: rather than interacting with html/rdfa directly, plugins interact with prosemirror's internal datastructure.
+This is why adjusting the editor's html in the inspector or with javascript will not give any meaningful results._

 ## Managing Plugins
 Embeddable ships with the following plugins available.